 The title underscores that heat from biomass is an underutilized energy source in this country.
-Converting biomass-in the form of wood chips, pellets, sawmill residuals, or agricultural waste - into thermal energy is one of the most efficient uses of this resource.
+Converting biomass-in the form of agricultural crop waste, wood chips, pellets or sawmill residuals- into thermal energy is one of the most efficient uses of this resource.
 Biomass heating systems now entering the marketplace operate at efficiency levels of 80 percent or higher.